The Tiger’s Wife

 ― Michael Ondaatje, The Cat’s Table

-This bittersweet story of memory & place, of three boys who take a journey by sea from one world to another, which florishes in the gaps between fact and fiction is my “Read of the Week”
+The Cat’s Table is a beautiful novel on how childhood experiences quietly, irrevocably shape the adults we become.
+This bittersweet story of memory & place, of three boys who take a journey by sea from one world to another, which flourishes in the gaps between fact and fiction is my “Read of the Week”

 River of Smoke